The best way to check in

 As dementia progresses, balancing safety concerns and maintaining independence becomes a more pressing matter.

-ONSCREEN provides an Auto-Answer feature to make checking in with loved ones easy.
+ONSCREEN provides Auto-Answer to make checking in with loved ones easy and automatic.

 Privacy Built In